jgasteiz/blog/README.md

 # Javi's Blog

-This is the personal blog of Javi Manzano.
+This is Javi Manzano's personal blog.

 ## How to build the thing